paigenelmes/scheduler/README.md

 <screenshot 5>
 Users must input a name and select an interviewer.
 If one or both are missing, the appointment will not be saved.

-*NOTE: This project was created as part of my learning with Lighthouse Labs and it is not intended for use in production-grade software.*

 ## Setup